 He was a young man with the heart and mind of a kid but the trauma of an adult.
-When I first met “John,” he looked very skinny and lost.
+When I first met John, he looked very skinny and lost.
 He made little sense when he spoke, but it was easy to see that he had been through a lot in life.
 He had nothing but a bracelet with a number and his name to show us who he was.

 Many of our guests carry more than just bags and suitcases around; they carry painful memories of traumatic experiences, feelings of rejection and disappointment, and many other things that make their journeys incredibly rocky.
 Some of them never had a choice to decide what they wanted their lives to be like; their future was chosen for them before they could even understand their reality.

 John had been a guest at the old Lamb Center, and the staff knew him from before.
 For me, it was the first time I had met him, more than a year ago.
-After he started coming to The Lamb Center regularly, I saw an enormous change in his demeanor; his interactions with other guests improved and he started opening up more and engaging in different services.
+After he started coming to the Lamb Center regularly, I saw an enormous change in his demeanor; his interactions with other guests improved and he started opening up more and engaging in different services.

-The incredible staff at the TLC helped him get an ID card, a Social Security card, food stamp benefits, Medicaid, and clothes.
+The incredible staff at the Lamb Center helped him get an ID card, a Social Security card, food stamp benefits, Medicaid, and clothes.
 All those things may seem trivial to anyone who is not familiar with homelessness, but to someone who comes to us, those services are a bridge to trust; to getting an identity back, not just an ID card; to being recognized and feeling a part of society again.